CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_nhs_uk_conditions_baby_weaning_and_feeding_what_to_feed_young_children_.md

 Babies and young children shouldn't eat:

 * mould\-ripened soft cheeses, such as brie or camembert
-* mould\-ripened goats' milk soft cheese like chèvre
+* mould\-ripened goats' milk soft cheese like chèvre
 * soft blue\-veined cheese like roquefort
 * cheese made from unpasteurised milk, so always check the label